 Cardenas Markets to acquire six Rio Ranch Market stores

-Cardenas Markets to expand its Southern California footprint with new acquisition.
+Ontario, Calif.-based grocer to expand its Southern California footprint with new acquisition.

-Cardenas Markets to expand its Southern California footprint with new acquisition.
+Cardenas Markets expands Southern California footprint

-(Photo courtesy of Cardenas Markets)
+(Photo: Courtesy of Cardenas Markets)

 Hispanic supermarket chain Cardenas Markets of Ontario, Calif., said it will expand its Southern California footprint through the acquisition of six Rio Ranch Market store locations.